College Access Programs

 Implementation Considerations

 As with other educational approaches to address SDOH, college access programs can provide a variety of services to students and their families.
 These services require additional funding, training, staff, and buy-in from community members, parents, and school officials.
-Engaging community members, key school officials, and other community decision-makers is essential for ensuring the success and sustainability of these programs.
+Engaging community members, school staff, school and district leadership, and other community decision-makers is essential for ensuring program success and sustainability.